omeka/omeka-s-enduser/sites/sites.md

 ![Sites show page, displaying summary information](../sites/sitesfiles/sites_show.png)

 On the left-hand navigation are options for *General* options, site *Settings* and site *Pages*.
-Settings include: administrative options, the item pool, navigation management, and user permissions.
+General options include: administrative options, the item pool, navigation management, and user permissions.

 The standard options in the left hand navigation (items, item sets, etc) are still available under the *Global Navigation* header.
-Click the  phrase or the small orange arrow to reveal the standard left-hand navigation menu options.
+Click the words *Global Navigation* or the small orange arrow to reveal the standard left-hand navigation menu options.

 ## General
-Site settings have the following tabs: Admin, Item Pool, [Navigation](../sites/site_navigation.md), and User Permissions.
+General site management has the following tabs: Admin, Item Pool, [Navigation](../sites/site_navigation.md), and User Permissions.

-On the *Admin* tab on the edit site page, you can change the site’s *URL Slug*, *Title*, and *Theme*
+On the *Admin* tab on the of the General Site management, you can change the site’s *URL Slug*, *Title*, and *Theme*

 See below for information on using. *Item Pool* and *User Permissions*